PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 		}
     }
 ```
-- Override `IsEnabledAsync` Default is `true`, but access can be overriden based on permissions here
+- Override method `IsEnabledAsync` Default is `true`, but access can be overriden based on permissions here
-- Override `ContinueNextAsync` Should continue processing the request after this handler, default is `false`
+- Override method `ContinueNextAsync` Should continue processing the request after this handler, default is `false`
-- Override `RegisterEvent` Registers `AddOnPostAuthorizeRequestAsync` by default, but can be overidden based on the type of handler.
-For e.g. if the handler is for authentication purposes, you cn use `application.AddOnAuthenticateRequestAsync(eventHandlerHelper.BeginEventHandler, eventHandlerHelper.EndEventHandler)`
+- Override property `Path`, request path to which the handler to respond
+- Override property `ApplicationEvent`, what kind of application event to handle

 - Inject the above handler into the pipeline, as in the code below